Archive for the 'rehearsal' Category

 The dressing room isn’t air-conditioned.
 It is stifling and the ingénue asks that the fan be turned off because she has to flat iron her hair.
 I just love putting makeup on and then watching it melt off my face.

 We begin.
 My first entrance I feel like and empty shell in sandal heels.
 “Pull it together,” I tell myself.
 I start getting it together.
 Then there is a scene when I am sitting on a loveseat and other cast members enter.
 The ingénue comes on and stands directly in front of me with her ass in my face.
 Her butt is literally an inch from my face.
 I have a choice.
 I can move and look like an actress who is aware of being upstaged, or I can stay.
 But I have to deliver a line.
-If I stay where I am and deliver my line is it gonna look like the ingénue is doing ventriloquism with her butt hole?
-To stay or to go?
+If I stay where I am and deliver my line is it gonna look like the ingénue is doing ventriloquism with her butt?
 To stay or to go?
 I stay and opt for the talking butt.

 We get through it without any mishaps.